The importance of good stockmanship

 Good stockmanship, or how layer hens are farmed and cared for, is of utmost importance in farming – happy hens lay good eggs!
 In addition, New Zealand farmers abide by a series of legal standards in their day-to-day farming.

-The Animal Welfare (Layer Hens) Code of Welfare 2012 <insert new link to 2012 Code here> is the guiding document for all commercial egg farmers in New Zealand.
+The Animal Welfare (Layer Hens) Code of Welfare 2012 is the guiding document for all commercial egg farmers in New Zealand.
 Developed by an independent panel of experts appointed by Government, the Code sets out the standards for the welfare of layer hens.

-For a full overview of the new Code and the changes introduced, visit the Welfare Code 2012 page.
+For a full overview of the Code and the changes introduced in 2018, visit the Welfare Code 2012 page.

 Training and development